Nemanja Bilbija: International career

 Bilbija was a member of the Bosnia and Herzegovina national under-21 team.
 He was also captain of the under-21 side and is the highest goalscorer in the team's history with 9 goals.

 In August 2017, Bilbija received his first senior call-up, for 2018 FIFA World Cup qualifiers against Cyprus and Gibraltar.
 He debuted in a friendly game against United States on 28 January 2018.

 Personal life

-Bilbija's father Milorad was also a professional footballer who currently works as a football manager.
+Bilbija's father Milorad Bilbija was also a professional footballer who currently works as a football manager.